ramigs/ramigs.dev/src/site/posts/2020-07-22-summer-dev-plan.md

 I want to relax and enjoy the summer, so this plan is relatively flexible and not super detailed.
 Its success does not depend on just ticking every item on the list.
-It serves as a guide to help me stay focused and know where I'm going.
+It serves as a guide to help me stay focused and know where I'm heading.

 ## Reflecting on the past to figure out the path